mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 ### Theme

-Material-UI has a rich theme structure that you can take advantage of for color manipulations, transitions, media queries, and more.

 By using the Material-UI theme provider, the theme will be available in the theme context of the styled engine too (emotion or styled-components, depending on your configuration).

-You are encouraged to share the same theme object between Material-UI and your styles.

-If you are already using a custom theme with styled-components or emotion, it might not be compatible with Material-UI's theme specification.
-If it's not compatible, you need to render the Material-UI's ThemeProvider <b>first</b>.
-This will ensure the theme structures are isolated.
-This is ideal for the progressive adoption of Material-UI's components in the codebase.
+> ⚠️ If you are **already** using a custom theme with styled-components or emotion,
+> it might not be compatible with Material-UI's theme specification.
+If it's not
+> compatible, you need to render the Material-UI's ThemeProvider <b>first</b>.
+This will
+> ensure the theme structures are isolated.
+This is ideal for the progressive adoption
+> of Material-UI's components in the codebase.

+You are encouraged to share the same theme object between Material-UI and the rest of your project.

 ```jsx
 const CustomizedSlider = styled(Slider)(
   ({ theme }) => `
   color: ${theme.palette.primary.main};

   :hover {
     color: ${darken(theme.palette.primary.main, 0.2)};
   }